 Concrete was placed using a small concrete line pump.
 The concrete that was used contained sulphate-resistant cement.

 The HVAC systems were suspended to provide for a smooth installation of the concrete floor.

 The concrete floor was placed and finished using laser leveling technology.

-Plumbling cleanouts were installed prior to the concrete pour, to provide access to sewer cleanouts as well as the exterior weeping tile system.
+Plumbing cleanouts were installed prior to the concrete pour to provide access to the sewer cleanouts and the exterior weeping tile system.

 The finished flat floor is ready for a new basement development.

-Site is excavated and footings are formed on top of the undisturbed soil.
+The site is excavated and footings are placed on top of the undisturbed soil.
 Reinforcing steel is used on the entire perimeter.
 All joints are overlapped.